yssource/crp/src/idioms/data_modeling.md

 variants, the visitor pattern is sometimes used for this situation, especially when using versions of the C++ standard before the introduction of `std::variant`.
-In most of these cases the idiomatic Rust solution is the same as what one would do when converting a C++ solution that uses tagged unions.
-The chapter on the visitor pattern<!-- LINKME --> describes when to use a Rust version of the visitor pattern or when to use Rust's enums (which are closer to `std::variant` than to C++ enums) to model the data.
+In most of these cases the idiomatic Rust solution is the same as what one would do when converting a C++ solution that uses [tagged unions](./data_modeling/tagged_unions.md).
+The chapter on the [visitor pattern](../patterns/visitor.md) describes when to use a Rust version of the visitor pattern or when to use Rust's enums (which are closer to `std::variant` than to C++ enums) to model the data.

 ## Varying data and operations

-When both data and operations may be extended by a client, the visitor pattern is used in both C++ and in Rust<!-- LINKME -->.
+When both data and operations may be extended by a client, the required solutions are more complex.
+In C++, the approach usually involves some kind of extension to the [visitor pattern](../patterns/visitor.md) along with dynamic casting.
+Because Rust does not support the kind of RTTI necessary for a dynamic cast operator, different approaches need to be used.
+Some of those approaches are discussed in the [chapter on the visitor pattern](../patterns/visitor.md#expression-problem).